Pride party ideas and everyday celebration inspiration for the LGBTQ community

 • Send some flowers.
 A beautiful floral pop-up card like this one makes a lovely, displayable invitation to the event.

 • Set a sweet table.
 Wrapping paper makes a pretty, disposable (and recyclable!) table covering.
-This floral patterned gift wrap comes with butterfly gift tags that could double as name cards, tied around napkins with ribbon.
+This peony-patterned gift wrap would make such a colorful splash!

 • Have a bouquet-picking party.
 If you can spare some of your garden blooms, have newspaper and pretty ribbon handy so you can wrap their hand-picked bouquets to take home.